simonerigoni/my_life_calendar/README.md

 By clicking the **Download** button is possible to download the calendar in Excel format

+You can find more information in this [blog post](https://simone-rigoni01.medium.com/funny-little-python-project-my-life-calendar-aa1e751a69a0)

 ## Acknowledgements

 Thanks [my life calendar]( https://www.ekn.io/calendar/) for the ispiration